sematext/sematext-agent-java/README.md

 `<app-token>` - App Token should point to Sematext App Token if you are sending metrics to Sematext.
 App is an entity to group similar/related metrics. e.g. All Elasticsearch metrics can be grouped under Elasticsearch App.
 Each App has a unique token.
-For other Influx endpoints you can specify a hexa-decimal value with format `xxxxxxxx--xxxx-xxxx-xxxx-xxxxxxxxxxxx` e.g. `d0add28a-0a0f-46b2-9e1e-4928db5200e7`.
+For other Influx endpoints you can specify a hexadecimal value with format `xxxxxxxx--xxxx-xxxx-xxxx-xxxxxxxxxxxx` e.g. `d0add28a-0a0f-46b2-9e1e-4928db5200e7`.

-Visit [Sematext Documentation](https://sematext.com/docs/monitoring/spm-client/) for more info on how to setup and configure agent to ship metrics.
+Visit [Sematext Documentation](https://sematext.com/docs/monitoring/spm-client/) for more info on how to set up and configure the agent to ship metrics.

-By default the agent sends the collected metrics to Sematext.
-You can configure different Influx compatible destination by changing the following properties in `/opt/spm/properties/agent.properties` file:
+By default, the agent sends the collected metrics to Sematext.
+You can configure a different Influx compatible destination by changing the following properties in `/opt/spm/properties/agent.properties` file:

 * `server_base_url` - Base URL of the destination server. e.g. `http://192.168.0.4:8086`